jackyzha0/blog/content/posts/framing/index.md

 ![Abstract illustration of a blob framed by two picture frames](images/title.png)

-Other than the obvious, there are reasons for why you wouldn't want your professional LinkedIn network to find out about your Twitter shitposts.
+The content I throw on Twitter is not something I would readily post on LinkedIn.
+I also wouldn't post LinkedIn-style business content to my Facebook timeline.
+To an extent, my social presence across these platforms is *incongruent*.
+The core tenet is that different apps curate different types of communities and thus social contexts.
+As a result, we try to separate these contexts in the best way we know how to: by acting differently, **and that's ok.**

-**People want to act differently in different environments, and that's ok.** It is not 'inconsistent' for us to want to frame ourselves differently on Twitter than on Facebook, and in fact, a lot of key aspects of human behaviour point to why we default to doing so.
+It is not 'inconsistent' for us to want to frame ourselves differently on Twitter than on Facebook, and in fact, a lot of key aspects of human behaviour point to why we default to doing so.

 The problem comes when these spaces start bleeding into each other, and the boundaries between the different audiences on each of them start amalgamating.
-The *overlap* in target audience between these spaces then becomes very large and all of these different social [contexts 'collapse'](https://www.rewire.org/context-collapse-online/) and it becomes increasingly difficult to maintain these separate personalities.
+The *overlap* in target audience between these spaces then becomes very large and all of these different social contexts ['collapse'](https://www.rewire.org/context-collapse-online/) and it becomes increasingly difficult to maintain these separate personalities.

 ## What's (not) in the frame
 In this [vlogbrothers video from March](https://www.youtube.com/watch?v=ZRZuEGuU_es), John Green talks about the metaphorical frame in which people present themselves.
 We tailor and adjust our behaviour depending on the environment we're in, or the audience we find ourselves in front of.
 However, in doing so, we inadvertently portray an incomplete picture – we frame only the parts we want them to see.